 West Palm Beach Breach Of Contract Attorney

 A breach of a contract can have serious consequences for a business, and may significantly impair the company’s health and longevity moving forward.
-At the law offices of Markarian Frank & Hayes, we have been representing businesses of all types and structures involved in breach of contract disputes for more than 30 years.
+At the law offices of Markarian & Hayes, we have been representing businesses of all types and structures involved in breach of contract disputes for more than 30 years.
 Contact us today to schedule your initial case review and learn how our experienced West Palm Beach breach of contract attorneys can be of assistance.

 Types of Contract Breaches

 Any time that a contract exists between a business and another party, and a provision of the contract is violated, a breach of contract has occurred.
 However, not all breaches of the contract are the same; a breach may be classified as a minor breach of contract, or as a material breach of contract.